 Financial Studies is widely recognised by universities and carries the same UCAS points as any A Level.
 The LIBF itself offers full time undergraduate banking and finance courses.
 Students who have studied the Diploma in Financial Studies are ideally equipped to progress to careers in the financial world, particularly in the field of financial adviser, mortgage broker, banking, etc.

-What Are The Entry Requirements?
-4 in English Language and 4 in Maths.
+GCSE grade 4 in English Language and Maths